VIDEO and POST | Watch Time: 9 minutes | Read Time: 26 minutes

 Filmmakers take a lot of hits for doing big money projects, but real talk: that’s how you finance the passion projects.

 I love making brand videos for small companies.
-If it’s a brand video or educational video centred around people, then I enjoy making it.
+If it’s a brand video or educational video centered around people, then I enjoy making it.
 The pay is good (because I run my own business) and the clients are fun to work with.

 This is a great way to make money while improving my skillset.
 I’ve also worked on unpaid short film projects, unpaid micro docs, done stop-motion animation for a big-name brand, and made a ton of educational videos.